 The benchmark report automatically ranks the solvers.
-The Solver with rank 0 is called the favorite Solver: it performs best overall, but it might not be the best on every problem.
-It's recommended to use that favorite Solver in production.
+The solver with rank 0 is called the favorite solver: it performs best overall, but it might not be the best on every problem.
+It's recommended to use that favorite solver in production.

 However, there are different ways of ranking the solvers.
-You can configure how:
+Configure it like this: